creativecreatorormaybenot/clock/README.md

     - Mention that people can, if they are interested in doing custom layouts but `MultiChildRenderObjectWidget` seems too complicated for them, check out https://stackoverflow.com/a/59483482/6509751 to get started with `CustomMultiChildLayout` .

-  + The title could be something like "How I made a Clock Face using only Flutter's built-in rendering layer", as in no use of prebuilt widgets.
+  + The title could be something like "How I made a Flutter Clock Face using only Custom Render Objects", as in no use of prebuilt widgets.

   + Consider embedding some visualizations made by https://debugger.skia.org/.